Brazil says China 'not transparent' on COVID-19 vaccine emergency use

 READ: Hong Kong to get Sinovac, Pfizer-BioNTech COVID-19 vaccines in first quarter

-A Sinovac representative declined to comment but referred to a news conference in October at which a health official said the emergency inoculation was launched after stringent reviews and was in accordance with China's laws and World Health Organization's rules.

-These vaccines showed "very good safety and immunogenicity readings in Phase 1 and Phase 2 clinical trials", the official said.
+These vaccines showed "very good safety and immunogenicity readings in Phase 1 and Phase 2 clinical trials", the official said at the time.

 CoronaVac is undergoing Phase 3 testing in Sao Paulo.